LaunchCodeEducation/linux/content/userspace-applications/walkthrough/grep/regex-line-begin-anchor/_index.md

 You can match the beginning of a line with the Regular Expression line begin anchor: `^`.

 Earlier `grep 'Paul'` matched lines that had `'Paul'` at any point in the line.
-If we want to match `'Paul'` at the very beginning of each line we could use the line begin anchor: `^`.
+If you want to match `'Paul'` at the very beginning of each line you could use the line begin anchor: `^`.

 ### Match `'^Paul'`